Company Detail

 Successful completion of a background screening.

-Maintain 40 hours of annual training.
+Maintain 40 hours of annual training (including 16 hours of SCM)

-Maintain professional licensure.Physical Requirements:The physical requirements described here represent those that an employee must meet to perform the essential functions of this job successfully.
-Reasonable accommodation may be made to enable individuals with disabilities to perform these functions.
+Maintain CPR/1st Aid training Physical Requirements:The physical requirements described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
+Reasonable accommodations may be made to enable individuals with disabilities to perform essential functions.

 Powered by JazzHR